The Bankrate promise

 Step 4: Seek out a local lender

 It’s best to look for a mortgage lender who specializes in second homes in the area where you want to buy, if possible.
-A local lender who finances vacation homes will have sources of financing and understand the required rules and specifics of the place you’re buying in.
+A local lender who finances vacation homes will have sources of financing and understand the required rules and specifics of the area you’re buying in.